LettError/editThatNextMaster/README.md

 * Newly created glyphs get a copy of the other outline in the background.
 * *If* the source glyph has components, *and* the width of the source glyph matches the width of the baseglyph, *then* the components are copied with the expected width.

-# Smart sets to SpaceCenter
+# Show smartsets in SpaceCenter

 * *seeThatNextSet.py* show the next smart set in the current SpaceCenter.
 * *seeThatPreviousSet.py* show the previous smart set in the current SpaceCenter.

-* If there is no smart set in the current SpaceCenter the script will pick the first one.
+* If there is no smart set in the current SpaceCenter the script will pick the first one from the list.
-* If glyphs are missing a window will list them and offer the possibility to make the glyphs.

 The order in which these scripts woosh through the fonts: alphabetically sorted filepaths.